-The Summer in the Lab internship program is open to regular EPFL students who express high interest for research.
-Students at the Bachelor’s level are accepted, and applicants must:
+The Summer in the Lab internship program is open to EPFL regular Bachelor’s students who express high interest for research.
+Applicants must:

 - be in the 2nd or 3rd year of a Bachelor’s program at the time of registration

-- be a regular student at EPFL (≠ visiting student)
+- be a regular student at EPFL (≠ visiting student at EPFL)

 - be eager to learn and develop transversal skills

 - have a Swiss nationality or a residence permit valid for the duration of the internship

 These eligibility criteria are complemented with the below section on the SIL Commitment.
 Please read carefully and only continue with your application if you agree to the conditions set out.

 Upon acceptance, scholars will be required to sign a commitment form.

 Summer in the Lab participants must commit and complete the following components in order to successfully validate their participation in the program:

 - Provide the research proposal according to the given template